Design and Graphic Arts

 Method of interaction

-Lectures supported by oral and audiovisual media (CD, DVD, etc.)
+Conventional lectures supported by audiovisual resources (CD, DVD, etc.)

 Software used in class